-My second comment would be that the significance of mind is not in any way undermined when we call 'consciousness' a natural fact, a physical function.
-For with growing consciousness we expe-rience ever more freedom of choice.
+For with growing consciousness we experience ever more freedom of choice.
 Indeed, the choices we make will be more meaningful.

 Teilhard, therefore, sees evolution as a development of consciousness and freedom of choice parallelling the increase of complexity.
-The great turningpoints in the history of our planet are evident: first the change from 'dead' matter into life - in other words from the prevital sphere into biosphere - and the subsequent change from life into conscious life - from biosphere into noo-sphere.
-It is obvious that we cannot speak here of a 'blind process'.
-On the contrary, the process implies more and more conscious choice as a possibility.
-If we should assume that our mind is no more than a blind neural process we should certainly never be able to make any distinction at all between true and false statements, for instance (NH p.
-50).
-The physicist Whitehead (1861-1947) connected this process of choice with his theory of evolution and gave it a firm theological foundation as well.
+The great turning points in the history of our planet are evident: first the change from 'dead' matter into living matter - in other words from prevital sphere into biosphere - and the subsequent change from living matter into consciously living matter - from biosphere into noosphere.
+It is obvious that we cannot speak of a 'blind process' here.
+On the contrary, the process implies an increasingly conscious choice.
+If we should assume that our mind is no more than a blind neural process we should certainly never be able to make any distinction at all between true and false arguments, for instance.
+The mathematician Whitehead (1861-1947) connected this process of choice with his theory of evolution and gave it a firm theological foundation as well.

-Like Nienhuis and Herman Dooyerweerd do, we can go on describing the various aspects of our reality: physical, psychical, historical, social and religious streams and declare that all these aspects are relatively separate and independent phenomena (NH p.51), which is true as long as we emphasize the word 'relatively'.
-For surely what all these human manifestations have in common is the inner impulse towards a growing complexity of consciousness as scientific insights are develo-ping over time.
+As Nienhuis and Herman Dooyerweerd do, we can go on describing the various aspects of our reality: physical, mental, historical, social and religious streams and declare that all these aspects are relatively separate and independent phenomena. which is true as long as we emphasize the word 'relatively'.
+For surely what all these human manifestations have in common is the inner impulse towards a growing complexity of consciousness as scientific insights are developing over time.
 These various aspects complement each other, like instruments on our way through life.
-It can be seen as a trip through unknown territory requiring a good compass, map and orienta-tional skills as well as self reliance in order to survive.
+It can be seen as a trip through unknown territory requiring a good compass, map and orientational skills as well as self reliance in order to survive.
 In the same way the unknown future demands the skillful use of all our resources.

-After all this it will be clear that I can agree with Gerard Nienhuis' statement when he says in his book, "There exists no separate physics of life".
+After all this it will be clear that I can agree with Gerard Nienhuis' statement when he says in his book,"There exists no separate physics of life".
 Teilhard's approach is slightly otherwise, "The building blocks of matter are the same whether 'dead' or 'alive'.
-Here we have the scientist speaking.
+Here we have the classical scientist speaking.
 Physics includes building blocks and matter.
-But for Teilhard physics also implies a psychological' factor which gives form t matter/building blocks.
-Where Teilhard and Nienhuis differ in
+But for Teilhard physics also implies a 'psychological' factor which gives form to matter/building blocks.
+Where Teilhard and Nienhuis differ in their outlook is where the latter states, "The concept of consciousness has no meaning biologically speaking, neither has the concept of life any meaning in physics.
+Attempts to understand consciousness only as originating from the complexity of biotic matter are as futile as the idea of life being determinated by physical laws of molecular structures".